Is India a child-friendly destination?

 Kids will love to see Bengal tigers on safari tours

 In the foothills of the Himalayas children have to be slightly older to enjoy the mountains fully.
 Activities like zip-lining, white water rafting or bungee jumping are extremely fun if they can do them.
 Hiking is always a good alternative and there’s always the excitement of great views of snow-peaked mountains.
+One of the amazing places in India to visit with kids.
 But travelling from A to B can be very long and exhausting and accommodations are often simpler than south of Delhi.

 India’s also a great place to make friends with other children!

 The beaches of Goa are warm even in the winter months and safe for swimming, with a wide availability of western food and fun beach activities.
 Goa is definitely a great destination for your family holidays in India.
 There aren’t any big cities and mad traffic so your kids can take a break from the overwhelming intensity of travelling in India.
 There are also fun activities like hiking, spice farm visits or dolphin-spotting boat rides.
 Water sports like kayaking or paddle boarding are also widely offered.